Dr. Gurneet Sawhney one of the best neurosurgeon in Mumbai provides the best treatment for dystonia.

 Cause wise classification of dystonia

-- Idiopathic or Primary Dystonia: The neurosurgeon rules out secondary causes considering the presence of primary dystonias especially in children and adolescents which could be genetic in nature.
-Also, in cases of adult onset of dystonia, the condition could be a variable one with either focal or a segmental dystonia.
+• Idiopathic or Primary Dystonia: The neurosurgeon rules out secondary causes considering the presence of primary dystonias especially in children and adolescents which could be genetic in nature.
+Also, in cases of adult-onset of dystonia, the condition could be a variable one with either focal or segmental dystonia.
 Most of the early-onset cases of primary dystonia are caused by mutation of the DYT1 gene which is mapped to the long arm of chromosome 9 at 9q34.1.
 The main symptoms appear in the limb and spread across the body.
 Early-onset of primary dystonia has on onset age of 12 years on average while it is unlikely to develop after 29 years of age.
 DYT6 is yet another autosomal dominant primary dystonia.
 DYT6 is mapped to chromosome 8 (8p21q22).
 It is a rare condition and spreads to other organs of the body especially limbs, neck or head.
 The patient develops issues in speech articulating and difficulties.
 Other inherited primary dystonia conditions noted are DYT7, DYT2, and DYT4 especially those of European descent.

 Symptoms of Dystonia